travisseymour/EPICpyDocs/docs/model_programming.md

 ![Car Warning Lights Real](resources/images/warning_lights_real.png)

-Now it is possible to model how humans visually identify and locate the warnings, but this would require that the device specify all of the details needed to perceptually segment and identify each warning light.
+Now it is possible to model how humans visually identify and locate the warnings, but this would require that the device specify all the details needed to perceptually segment and identify each warning light.
 That's fine, provided one had a sufficient psychological model to employ and a set of production rules to embody a likely looking strategy and a way to move from shape identification to conceptual identification.
 However, if you wanted to start your simulation with a virtual performer that already knew which shapes and color pairs indicated the battery indicator, the tire warning, etc, this would be overkill.
 Instead, you might create a device that used the following shapes/colors to indicate the various warnings:

 ![Car Warning Lights Virtual](resources/images/warning_lights_virtual.png)